 If the temple is “wrongly” situated in the land, then what’s next?
 Make a study and decide whether the status of the land need to be changed to accommodate this temple OR whether the temple need to be demolished and merged with another temple in the same area OR relocated with a proper documents and better facilities.

 If demolishment is really, really needed, then define what would be the right way of doing it?
-High-handed tactics must be strictly avoided and a closer working with the devotees, temple committee and representatives from the State and NGOs must be done
+High-handed tactics and other fiascos must be strictly avoided and a closer working with the devotees, temple committee and representatives from the State and NGOs must be done

 Proper guidelines must be drawn out for future development.
 The existence of legal and registered temples must be acknowledged and the developer needs to revise the development layout plan that takes these temples into consideration.
 No more having major highway or future commercial development running in the middle of 100 years old temples

-The question is what has been done todate?
+The question is what has been done to date on such a fiasco?

 Has the temples in the state has been duly registered?
-Has some kind of studies been made with the help of various NGOs and temple committee members so that ‘feasibility’ of having too many temples in certain areas and so on.
-Has some guidelines been drawn-up?
+Has some kind of studies been made with the help of various NGOs and temple committee members so that ‘feasibility’ of having too many temples in certain areas and so on?
+Have some guidelines been drawn up?

-The State Government, to be fair, have taken the necessary steps in handling this sensitive issue – read here on steps taken todate
+The State Government, to be fair, have taken the necessary steps in handling this sensitive issue from turning into a major fiasco – read here on steps taken todate

 But then again, there is a limit on what the state government can do.
-The rest is up to the various temple committee members themselves.
-And one major step that the committee members can do is to consolidate.
+The rest is up to the various temple committee members themselves who inaction attributes to the fiasco.
+And one major step that the committee members can do is to consolidate and such a fiasco from happening in the future.

 Let me illustrate the problem with the temples in Puchong:-